Banks settlement: "AG's put price tag on equality: $ 55/month."

 The practical benefits for homeowners are still to be determined, since banks will keep a strong power on modifying or not abusive mortgages.

 Mr. Obama acknowledged the settlement won't entirely heal the housing market, and said his administration will continue an investigation into abusive mortgage practices and continue to push for ways to aid the housing market.
+"We've still got to stoke the fires of our economic recovery," Obama said.

 The President requested Congress to pass a refinancing plan he unveiled last week.